ttanduong/FindMaxSubArray/README.md

 Suppose that the input array is A[low..high]:

-* Divide the input array into 2 subarrays of as equal size as posible (find midpoint)
+* Divide the input array into 2 subarrays of as equal size as posible (find midpoint).

 * The max contiguous subarray A[i..j] must lie in one of following place: